pydoit/doit/doc/tasks.rst

 Intro
 -------

-`doit` is all about automating the execution of tasks.
+`doit` is all about automating task dependency management and execution.
 Tasks can execute external shell commands/scripts or python functions (actually any callable).
 So a task can be anything you can code :)

 Tasks are defined using `python <http://python.org/>`_, in a plain python file with some conventions.
 A function that starts with the name `task_` defines a *task generator* recognized by `doit`.
 These functions must return (or yield) dictionaries representing a *task*.
 A python module/file that defines *tasks* for `doit` is called **dodo** file (that is something like a `Makefile` for `make`).